Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ...
 ~~~

-And updating the old one to call the new one with a modified body like this:
+Updating the old one to call the new one with a modified body looks like this:

 ~~~go
 // PostImage handles a post of an image.
 Saves it to the database